hplgit/cse-physics/README.md

 The paper is available in [LaTeX/PDF](http://hplgit.github.io/cse-physics/doc/pub/uniped15.pdf) and [HTML](http://hplgit.github.io/cse-physics/doc/pub/uniped15.html) format.

 # File organization

-All relevant *published* files are in the gh-pages branch in the `doc/pub` directory.
+All relevant *published* files are in the `doc/pub` directory.
+To view HTML and PDF files on the web, the files must be in the gh-pages branch.
 All source code is in the master branch in the `doc/src` directory.
 The file `doc/src/make.sh` translates the DocOnce source `doc/src/uniped15.do.txt` to LaTeX/PDF and HTML format and publishes the result in `doc/pub`.
+The master and gh-pages branches are fully synchronized in this repo.